snepaul179/dsc-mod-1-project-v2-1-onl01-dtsc-pt-052620/README.md

 # Entertainment | Entertainment | Entertainment

 Everyone like some sort of entertainment.
 And what better and affordable entertainment then movies.
 Action, drama, comedy, and somtimes all three in one.
 Although there aren't many factors which makes a movie great such as Pulp Fiction.
-Recently my colleuges and I were reached out by a multi-national company, 'Microsoft" to determine an ideal formula to make a succesfull movie.
+Recently my colleagues and I were reached out by a multi-national company, 'Microsoft" to determine an ideal formula to make a successful movie.

 Before diving into any great project, we conducted our analysis on market and the company:

-Diliverables:
+Deliverables:
 Data analysis on avaliable movie data extrapulating on multiple factors and trends to create a detailed report and our recomendations for a new production of film

 To continue we assumed certain things about the company: